orangopus/touchup/README.md

 ![](image.png)

-TouchUp combines PowerShell & MixItUp API functionality all into one easily configurable automated .ps1 script that you can use with Touch Portal.
+TouchUp combines PowerShell & Mix It Up API functionality all into one easily configurable automated .ps1 script that you can use with Touch Portal.

 ## Pre-requisites
 - [Touch Portal](https://www.touch-portal.com/)